popphp/docs/getting_started/routing.rst

 The HTTP request of ``/hello/pop`` and the CLI command of ``hello pop`` will echo out ``Hello Pop`` to the browser and screen, respectively.

-Of course, the controller can be a class instead of a closure for more controller over what happens for each route.
+Of course, the controller can be, and usually is, a class instead of a closure for more control over what happens for each route:

 .. code-block:: php